-Films Cidade de Deus (City of God), Fernando Meirelles and Katia Lund (2002) The Blood is at the Doorstep, Erik Ljung (2017) Shell Shocked, John Richie (2013) Private Violence, Cynthia Hill (2014) The Hard Stop, George Amponsah (2015) Crips and Bloods: Made in America, Stacy Peralta (2009) Books Locust Effect: Why the End of Poverty Requires the End of Violence, Gaury A. Haugen Economic Gangsters: Corruption, Violence, and the Poverty of Nations, Ray Fisman Tattoos on the Heart: The Power of Boundless Compassion, Gregory Boyle Barking to the Choir: The Power of Radical Kinship, Gregory Boyle Week Seven: Action Weekend This week, you are putting into action the plan you came up with during Week Five, where you identified some needs in your community that your 12 Neighbors group is passionate about or interested in.
+Films Cidade de Deus (City of God), Fernando Meirelles and Katia Lund (2002) The Blood is at the Doorstep, Erik Ljung (2017) Shell Shocked, John Richie (2013) Private Violence, Cynthia Hill (2014) The Hard Stop, George Amponsah (2015) Crips and Bloods: Made in America, Stacy Peralta (2009) Books Locust Effect: Why the End of Poverty Requires the End of Violence, Gaury A. Haugen Economic Gangsters: Corruption, Violence, and the Poverty of Nations, Ray Fisman Tattoos on the Heart: The Power of Boundless Compassion, Gregory Boyle Barking to the Choir: The Power of Radical Kinship, Gregory Boyle week seven : Action weekend This week, you are putting into action the plan you came up with during Week Five, where you identified some needs in your community that your 12 Neighbors group is passionate about or interested in.
 For action weekend, your 12 Neighbors group will plan an activity and join in to help and get to know an existing initiative or organization in your community that you think you could learn from.

 After the action weekend activity, take some time to reflect.

-Here are a few questions to get you started:

-Discussion Questions

-- 1. Reflect on how you were feeling as you began.
+Here are a few questions to get you started: - 1.
+Was there anything that surprised you? - 2.
+Reflect on how you were feeling as you began.
 Any uncertainty as to what to do?
-Any fear or discomfort?

-- 2. Reflect on any principles you put into practice or that you observed others put into practice.
+Any fear or discomfort? - 3.
+Reflect on any principles you put into practice or that you observed others put into practice.
 Did you feel that they were effective?
-Were they difficult or easy to put into practice?

-- 3. Are there any principles that could have been applied, but, as far as you could tell, were not being applied?

-- 4. Assuming you also took the time to listen and learn from those who were participating in or benefiting from the initiative or organization, what did you learn from them?
-What did you learn about listening?
+Were they difficult or easy to put into practice? - 4.
+Are there any principles that could have been applied, but, as far as you could tell, were not being applied? - 5.
+Assuming you also took the time to listen and learn from those who were participating in or benefiting from the initiative or organization, what did you learn from them?
+What did you learn about listening? - 6.
+How did you feel after completing the action?

-- 5. Was there anything that surprised you?

-- 6. How did you feel after completing the action?
 Did you get more comfortable throughout the action?
 Did you overcome any of your own challenges, fears, prejudices, etc.?

-Week Eight: The Mutual Pursuit of the Full Life
+week Eight: The Mutual Pursuit of the Full Life

-Pre-Film Question

-Read John 10:10 and 2 Corinthians 13:11

-"I have come that they may have life, and have it to the full."
-John 10:10 (NIV)

-"Strive for full restoration,

-encourage one another,

-be of one mind,

-live in peace.